Sign-on Bonuses Effective Mar. 1 through Sep. 30

 Yes.
 GoTriangle is a Drug Free Work Place and requires pre-employment drug testing and random drug testing of Bus Operators.
 Testing is performed in compliance with federal regulations under 49 CFR Part 40 and 49 CFR Part 655 (see summary of alcohol and drug abuse policy.)
 CDL drivers must never use narcotics or drugs, or abuse alcoholic beverages.

-- Do I need to possess a CDL (Commercial Driver License) to become a Bus Operator?
+- Do I need to possess a CDL (Commercial Driver License) to become a Transit Operator?

 - How can I obtain a CDL Permit?